JARUS-QM/casex/docs/source/examples/example1_critical_area.rst

 During the slide, the aircraft dissipates kinetic energy, which ends at 0 when the aircraft comes to a halt.
 It is possible to reduce the size of the critical area by assuming that the aircraft is no longer lethal at a higher kinetic energy than 0.
 The chosen value is set here.
 If the default value is to be used, the value is set to -1.
-The documentation for :class:`critical_area_models` have more info on this.
+The documentation for :class:`critical_area_models` has more info on this.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
     :lines: 45